๐Ÿ“ˆCollege Algebra

 Graphing Absolute Value Functions

-• V-shaped graph: the parent function y=xy = |x| forms a V with its vertex at the origin (0,0)(0, 0)
+• V-shaped graph: the parent function y=โˆฃxโˆฃy = |x| forms a V with its vertex at the origin (0,0)(0, 0)

-• Symmetric slopes: the left arm has slope 1-1 and the right arm has slope 11, reflecting the piecewise nature of absolute value
+• Symmetric slopes: the left arm has slope โˆ’1-1 and the right arm has slope 11, reflecting the piecewise nature of absolute value

 Solving Absolute Value Inequalities

-• Sign-flip rule applies: when multiplying or dividing by a negative during solving, reverse the inequality direction
+• Sign-flip rule still applies: when multiplying or dividing by a negative during solving, reverse the inequality direction

-Compare: x<3|x| < 3 vs. x>3|x| > 3—the first describes numbers between 3-3 and 33 (close to zero), while the second describes numbers outside that interval (far from zero).
-Visualize these on a number line to avoid sign errors.
+Compare: โˆฃxโˆฃ<3|x| < 3 vs. โˆฃxโˆฃ>3|x| > 3.
+The first describes numbers between โˆ’3-3 and 33 (within 3 units of zero), while the second describes numbers outside that interval (more than 3 units from zero).
+Sketch these on a number line to make the difference concrete.

 Real-World Applications